 Governor Declares Limited Emergency to Help Restore Power

-The State of Emergency proclamation will facilitate a waiver from the Federal Department of Transportation to extend the hours of service for workers and allow additional crews from other states to assist with repairs.
+The Governor's proclamation waives Federal Department of Transportation rules and extends the hours of service for workers, and allows additional crews from other states to assist with repairs.

-WHEREAS, the State of Maine has experienced high winds and storm conditions that have left thousands of Maine homes and businesses out of power; and
+WHEREAS, the State of Maine is experiencing the effects of high winds and storm conditions that have impacted transportation routes and put thousands of Maine homes and businesses out of power; and

-WHEREAS, work crews will have to work many hours to restore power; and
+WHEREAS, work crews will have to work many hours to clear roads and restore power; and

-WHEREAS, power restoration crews will be requested from other states to assist in power restoration; and
+WHEREAS, power restoration crews have been requested from other service areas as well as Canadian provinces to assist in power restoration; and

 WHEREAS, federal rules determine the number of hours the driver of an electrical line repair vehicle may operate; and